SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 method: GET
 ```

-### Install solution package from tenant App Catalog to SharePoint site
+### Install solution package from the tenant App Catalog to a SharePoint site

-Install a solution package with specific identifier from tenant App Catalog to the site based on URL context.
+Install a solution package with a specific identifier from the tenant App Catalog to the site based on URL context.
 This REST call can be executed in the context of the site where the install operation should happen.

 ```
 url: /_api/web/tenantappcatalog/AvailableApps/GetById('xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx')/Install
 method: POST
 ```

-### Upgrade solution package in SharePoint site
+### Upgrade solution packages on the SharePoint site

 Upgrade a solution package from the site to a newer version available in the tenant App Catalog.
 This REST call can be executed in the context of the site where the upgrade operation should happen.